How To Draw Cartoon Faces Step By Step

 Cartoon expressions are the most important part of your character drawing because this is where you can truly exaggerate the aspects of the character that you want to have to stand out.
 If you want the character to have a wider nose you can make their nose cover half of their face; if you want them to have big eyes you can exaggerate that as well.
 Remember that you are making cartoon creations, so it is totally okay to have some larger-than-life characteristics.
 This is where you can truly get creative and have fun with your expressions.

-Some easy ways to see examples of this is to see how many celebrities are portrayed in their characterchures, or search for the help of Photoshop cartoon actions.
+Some easy ways to see examples of this are to see how many celebrities are portrayed in their characters or search for the help of Photoshop cartoon actions.

 To help get your creative juices flowing, here are some examples of how people’s expressions are portrayed as cartoon characters.